Choose between the Galaxy S9 and the iPhone X

 Fingerprint scanner

-The Galaxy S9 and S9 Plus use Intelligent Scan; a combination of the iris scanner and the less secure facial recognition feature that uses the non-depth sensing front camera to unlock.
-But the fingerprint or iris scanner will still be your safest bet for this phone.
+The Galaxy S9 and S9 Plus use Intelligent Scan; a combination of the iris scanner and the less-secure facial recognition feature that uses the non-depth sensing front camera to unlock.
+According to our editors, this feature "favors ease of unlocking over security" so the fingerprint or iris scanner will likely be your safest bet on this phone.

+Advantage: Apple (based on our initial hands-on, and Samsung's Intelligent Scan specs)

 Cameras

-Note: Editors' note: Originally published at 4 a.m.
-PT.
-Updated at 9:27 a.m.
-PT with news on DxO test, Anandtech benchmarks and additional context.